 'No, she went of her own accord'.

-She did.
-This is Bruce's fault, he insisted that a cruise out of Miami was an unmissable experience.
-Ocho Rios is a port town on the north coast of Jamaica, described as up-market and safe (unlike some parts of the island).
-It's a former fishing village, transformed into a too busy cruise ship resort and a packed bay beach lined with hotels.
 There are Dunn’s River Falls to visit, but I'm told there isn't much water there and they're crowded, full of tourists slipping over.
 The USP is the scramble up them.
 And I'm tired of the masses and the massive cruise ship organisation involved in arranging excursions, So, I've chosen to wander on my own this time.
-Before we landed in Jamaica the on-board entertainers made us practise saying 'Ya man'.
+Before we landed in Jamaica the on-board entertainers made us practise saying 'Yeah man'.
 On land it is more a case of 'Naw man'.
 The whole time I'm walking I'm offered grass or I'm tapped up for education or hospital fees.
-Otherwise, it's a beautiful lush island, with great beaches, but the snorkelling is mediocre.
+Otherwise, it's a beautiful lush destination, with great beaches, but the snorkelling is mediocre.
 Cayman in reverse.

 Back to Florida.